top of page

 'It is easy to dodge our responsibilities, but we cannot dodge the consequences of dodging our responsibilities.' - Josiah Stamp

-"We are each our own devil, and we make this world our hell." - Oscar Wilde
+'We are each our own devil, and we make this world our hell.' - Oscar Wilde.

 One way we can dodge personal responsibility is by holding an inaccurate view of ourselves.
-One part attracted to a narcissistic sense of ourselves.
+Maybe, attracted to a narcissistic view of ourselves.
 Seducing ourselves into believing we are more important than other people.
 So exempt from taking all our responsibility (Ripley & Ward, 2023.)
-Another part may believe we are fundamentally worse than anyone else.
-So whilst some people say ‘if you [take the personal responsibility to] speak your truth, your tribe will be those who hang around.’
-This part of you may say ‘what if I speak my truth and no one hangs around?’
-So we can avoid doing so.
-As if our actual selves were unsuited to take personal responsibility.
-We can also dodge personal responsibility by procrastinating.
+Another part of ourselves may believe we are fundamentally worse than anyone else.

-Ruminating if only we wrote more, thought more, or found the perfect way to be then we would act.
+Procrastinating, if only we wrote more, thought more, or found the perfect way to be, then we would act.
 Choosing avoidance over hypothesis testing.
 As if any decision did not involve significant risk.
-Whereas students of risk will recognise that the past is often the best predictor of the future but that, often, the past is also a poor predictor of the future.
-This means individuals may only discover which things are possible by trying to do them.
-So in taking personal responsibility, we have to accept the consequences of our decisions.
-Both known and unknown (Dungan et al., 2015.)
-Next, I suggest, another hurdle to taking personal responsibility is fully understanding the fairness/loyalty dilemma.
+In fact, while the past is often the best predictor of the future, it is also a poor predictor of the future.
+We may always be mistaken.

 Fairness vs loyalty

-So if we are to take our personal responsibility.
-I suggest, we need to habitually sense, then decide, the way we want to be.
-Then act that way.
-This means taking personal responsibility involves judgement.
-A judgement we make and are accountable for.
 From this perspective life is a serious business.
 Our decisions will be consequential for ourselves and other people.
 Whatever we do cannot be undone.
-At the very least, we have to live with and answer to, ourselves.
-Whatever we do.
+So, given our mortality, it's not a matter of whether we kill ourselves.
+Rather what we kill ourselves doing.
+At the very least we have to live with, and answer, to ourselves for what we do.
 That may be hard enough.
 This way of conscious living is not easy.
 Instead, as Auden (1927) suggests :

 'A solitude ten thousand fathoms deep